wood4

 comfort + safety

-This is Rachel’s favorite mask.
+This is our favorite mask.
 It is comfortable, and protective.
-Her favorite is their M2 style and it comes in many colors.
+The link is to our favorite fit: the M2 style.
+It comes in many colors and many other strap combinations and fits.

 Merch